Pandas Series.str.the split()

 3 Addem, Smith Hadoop 25000 Addem Smith

-6. Use apply() Function Split Column into two columns In Pandas
+6. Use apply() Function Split Column into Two Columns In Pandas

-In Pandas, the apply() function is used to execute a function that can be used to split one column values into multiple columns.
+In Pandas, the apply() function is used to execute a function that can be used to split one column value into multiple columns.
 For that, we have to pass the lambda function and Series.str.split() into pandas apply() function, then call the DataFrame column, which we want to split into two columns.

 # Split single column into two columns use apply()